-- Fully preheat the oven before baking items like cookies, cakes, biscuits and breads. - When baking items like cookies, cakes, biscuits, and breads using a single rack place rack in position 4. - When using any single rack for items like frozen pies, angel food cake, breads, and casseroles, use rack position 3. - For best results when baking cakes using two oven racks, place racks in positions 3 and 5 and use the Quick Bake feature.
-(See Figure 22). - When baking cakes using two oven racks, position cookware as shown in Figure 21.
-Allow at least 2 inches (5 cm) of space between cookware for proper air circulation.
+- Fully preheat the oven before baking. - When baking items like cookies, cakes, biscuits, and breads using a single rack place rack in position 4. - When using any single rack for items like frozen pies, angel food cake, breads, and casseroles, use rack position 3. - For best results when baking cakes using two oven racks, place racks in positions 3 and 5 (See Figure 15). - When baking using two oven racks, position cookware as shown in Figure 14. - Allow at least 2 inches (5 cm) of space between cookware for proper air circulation..

-Figure 21: Pan positions two rack baking
+Figure 14: Pan positions two rack baking